 In some counties, you must pay all fees at the time of filing.
-In other counties, the clerk’s office will send you a notice that says you must pay a fee for each court order to be processed.
+In other counties, the clerk’s office will send you to notice that says you must pay a fee for each court order to be processed.
 In this case, the Illinois State Police will not seal your record unless you pay this fee or provide proof that your court fees were waived.

 Your records will also be sealed by the police agency that arrested you.
 You may have to pay another fee to the police agency.
 If your court costs were waived, then you do not have to pay the fee.